By Michele Spencer

 - Hyundai Kona (small SUV) – second half 2018 – 242 mile range

-- Jaguar I-Pace (5 seat crossover) – Available summer 2018, this is Jaguar’s first fully electric/battery powered vehicle.
+- Jaguar I-Pace (5 seat crossover) – Jaguar’s first fully electric/battery powered vehicle, 2019 model year.
 Built on a unique aluminum-intensive platform by Magna Steyr in Graz, Austria.
-220 mile range.
+240 mile range.
 400 HP from twin electric motors.
 Jaguar/Land Rover says it will go all EV and hybrid by 2020.
+Price range $70,495 to $86,895.

 - Kia Niro EV – Concept revealed at the 2018 Consumer Electrics Show in Las Vegas; will likely be the first of 16 advanced powertrain vehicles Kia aims to introduce by 2025.
 Plans include a hydrogen fuel cell vehicle also.